Snorlark/CCOBJGPL_PROJECT_INF222/README.md

 **FEATURES:**

-• Login page
+• Login
+  - Log in page
-  - Sign up
+  - Sign up page

-• Home page
+• Home
   - Products
   - About
   - Instructions

-• Settings page
+• Settings
   - User Edit and Logout

-• Product Selection page
+• Products
   - funko pop bootleg

-• Checkout page
+• Checkout
   - Mode of payment: Online payment or Cash on Delivery
   - Details about the user (name, address, postal code, contact no., email add.)
   - Message

-• Receipt page
+• Receipt
   - Receipt
   - Can go back to Home Page